CEH v12 - Certified Ethical Hacking Course

 • Is this CEH Certification course accredited?

-Yes, our Certified Ethical Hacking course is accredited by EC-Council.
+Yes, our Certified Ethical Hacking Course is accredited by the EC-Council.

 • How frequently does the CEH exam fee change?

-Exam prices are governed by the certification body and can change.
-Price changes are typically announced at the end of the calendar year.
-In case the exam price goes up and you have not yet booked the exam, you will need to pay the difference in amount to Simplilearn.
+The certification provider governs CEH Certification exam prices, which can sometimes change.
+It can be similar or sometimes even lower.
+Any price changes are typically announced at the end of the calendar year.
+In the case of our Certified Ethical Hacking Course, if the exam price goes up and you still need to book the exam, you must pay the difference to Simplilearn.

 • What is the blueprint of the CEH v12 examination?